greed-d/.dotfiles/hypr/.config/hypr/README.md

  > [!NOTE]
 > More packages may be needed to be installed in order for WM to work properly

-> [!IMPORTANT]
-> I will not provide support for the dots, it's here purely for reference, if you'd want to use it you're on your own

 > [!WARNING]
-> **DO NOT** run this as your basic daily driver if you don't know hwat you're doing
+> **DO NOT** run this as your basic daily driver if you don't know what you're doing